-Our Board of Directors undertakes a multi-step valuation process each quarter in connection with determining the fair value of our investments:
+Our Board of Directors undertakes a multi-step valuation process each quarter in connection with determining the fair value of the investment portfolio:

-- The quarterly valuation process begins with each portfolio company or investment being initially valued by our finance department; - Preliminary valuations are then reviewed and discussed with principals of the investment adviser; - Separately, independent valuation firms are engaged by our Board of Directors to prepare preliminary valuations on a selected basis and submit the reports to us; - Our finance department compares and contrasts its preliminary valuations to the preliminary valuations of the independent valuation firms; - Our finance department prepares a valuation report for the Audit Committee of our Board of Directors; - The Audit Committee of our Board of Directors is apprised of the preliminary valuations of the independent valuation firms; - The Audit Committee of our Board of Directors reviews the preliminary valuations with the portfolio managers of the investment adviser, and our finance department responds and supplements the preliminary valuations to reflect any comments provided by the Audit Committee; - The Audit Committee of our Board of Directors makes a recommendation to the Board of Directors regarding the fair value of the investments in our portfolio; and - · Our Board of Directors discusses the valuations and determines the fair value of each investment in our portfolio in good faith.
+- The quarterly valuation process begins with each portfolio company or investment being initially valued either by our capital markets group for quoted investments or our finance department for unquoted investments; - Preliminary valuations are then reviewed and discussed with principals of the Investment Adviser; - Separately, independent valuation firms engaged by our Board of Directors prepare preliminary valuations of our investments, on a selected basis, for which market quotations are not readily available or are readily available but deemed not reflective of the fair value of the investment, and submit the reports to us; - The finance department compares and contrasts its preliminary valuations to the preliminary valuations of the independent valuation firms; - · Our finance department prepares a valuation report for the Audit Committee of our Board of Directors; - · The Audit Committee of our Board of Directors is apprised of the preliminary valuations of the independent valuation firms; - The Audit Committee of our Board of Directors reviews the preliminary valuations with the portfolio managers of the Investment Adviser, and the finance department responds and supplements the preliminary valuations to reflect any comments provided by the Audit Committee; - The Audit Committee of our Board of Directors makes a recommendation to the Board of Directors regarding the fair value of the investments in our portfolio; and - · Our Board of Directors discusses valuations and determines the fair value of each investment in our portfolio in good faith.

-The fair value of all of our investments at December 31, 2014, and September 30, 2014, was determined by our Board of Directors.
+The fair value of all of our investments at March 31, 2015, and September 30, 2014, was determined by our Board of Directors.
 Our Board of Directors has authorized the engagement of independent valuation firms to provide us with valuation assistance.
 We will continue to engage independent valuation firms to provide us with assistance regarding our determination of the fair value of selected portfolio securities for which market quotations are not readily available or are readily available but deemed not reflective of the fair value of the investment each quarter; however, our Board of Directors is ultimately and solely responsible for the valuation of our portfolio investments at fair value as determined in good faith pursuant to our valuation policy and a consistently applied valuation process.